 Risk factors for developing esophagitis include:

-- weakened immune system due to HIV or AIDS, diabetes, leukemia, lymphoma, or other autoimmune diseases
+- weakened immune system due to HIV or AIDS, diabetes, leukemia, or lymphoma

 - hiatal hernia (when the stomach pushes through the opening in the diaphragm between the esophagus and stomach)